jbcodeforce/tvpt-docs/docs/concepts/fit-for-purpose/index.md

 # Fit for purpose

-d
-In this note we want to list some of the criterias to consider and assess during an event-driven architecture establishment work and as part of a continuous application governance.
+In this note we want to list some of the criteria to consider and assess during an event-driven architecture establishment work and as part of a continuous application governance.
 This is not fully exhaustive, but give good foundations for analysis and study.
 Fit for purpose practices should be done under a bigger program about application development governance and data governance.
 We can look at least to the following major subject:

 ## Cloud native applications